Imagine knowing how to find the answer for just about any question. How about knowing

-The Master of Library Science requires completion of a minimum of 36 semester hours.
+The Master of Library Science requires completion of 36 semester hours.

 Once admitted to the program, candidate must

-- complete 36 semester hours which includes a 15-hour major field core, a 3-hour library administration course, 9 hours of electives, 6 hours of field experience, and a 3-hour capstone course.
+- complete 36 semester hours which includes a 15-hour major field core, a 3-hour library administration course, 12 hours of electives, and 6 hours of field experience.